Ke'Bryan Hayes Player Props: Pirates vs. Brewers

 Ke'Bryan Hayes At The Plate

-- Hayes has 16 doubles, five triples, five home runs and 16 walks while hitting .249.
+- Hayes has 16 doubles, five triples, five home runs and 16 walks while batting .249.

-- Hayes has reached base via a hit in 48 games this year (of 75 played), and had multiple hits in 19 of those games.
+- Hayes has picked up a hit in 48 of 75 games this year, with multiple hits 19 times.

-- Hayes has picked up an RBI in 24.0% of his games this season, with two or more RBI in 10.7% of his games.
-He has also plated three or more runs in five contests.
+- Hayes has an RBI in 18 of 75 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.